Retail accounting software guide for Canadian retailers

 3. Consider scalability

 Choose software that can grow with your business.
-Look for:
+Look for solutions that let you:

 4. Prioritize ease of use